Secbrain/Trident/README.md

 ```bash
 python main_process.py
 ```

+## How to Configure Other Models

+For sequence-based models, user can configure recurrent neural networks, could refer to [I2RNN](https://ieeexplore.ieee.org/abstract/document/10056861/) and [Seq2Seq](https://proceedings.neurips.cc/paper/2014/hash/a14ac55a4f27472c5d894ec1c3c743d2-Abstract.html) architectures.
+For the graph-based model, [Graph U-Nets](https://proceedings.mlr.press/v97/gao19a.html) could be used to construct the reconstruction loss of graph data.
+Particularly, RNN and GNN models require corresponding feature processing.

+**Note**: the scenario for this sample code is that one emerging class appears in the data stream each time.
+When considering multiple new classes appearing simultaneously, further clustering is only required in the buffer pool (corresponding to *res_ls* in *main_process.py*).
+For the ensemble of multiple clusters, could refer to [FARE](https://www.ndss-symposium.org/ndss-paper/fare-enabling-fine-grained-attack-categorization-under-low-quality-labeled-data/).

 ### References
 - [New Directions in Automated Traffic Analysis](https://doi.org/10.1145/3460120.3484758), 	Jordan Holland, Paul Schmitt, Nick Feamster, Prateek Mittal - CCS 2021